joeflintham/rbac/readme.md

 ## Usage

-Once installed, you can initalise a static object which represents the current user.
+Once installed, you can initialise a static object which represents the current user.
 After including the necessary files, initialise the user as follows:

 <pre>
 &lt;?php